LucasDelfino92/morrowindsharp/mw2.md

 ## DIALOGUE AND QUESTS MODULE

 - [**FMI - Hospitality Papers Expanded**](https://www.nexusmods.com/morrowind/mods/46107) by quorn, PoodleSandwich, Jeff Baker, and SuperQuail
-In the vanilla game, you were supposed to have to purchase "Hospitality Papers" before being able to get services in Sadrith Mora.
-This mod reimplements the need of Hospitality Papers.
+You will need to purchase Hospitality Papers to get services in Sadrith Mora, as intended in the vanilla game.
 - [**FMI - Nice to Meet You**](https://www.nexusmods.com/morrowind/mods/47329) by PoodleSandwich
 NPCs no longer will greet you as if they had just met you.
 - [**FMI - NotAllDunmer**](https://www.nexusmods.com/morrowind/mods/47569) by PoodleSandwich